 If the loan is approved, funds can typically be accessed within the next business day or two.

 Minimum borrower requirements

-Avant borrowers typically have a minimum FICO score of 580.
-Borrowers must also be over 18 years of age, have valid identification, and access to a bank account that accepts ACH (or electronic) transfers.
+Borrowers must be over 18 years of age, have valid identification and access to a bank account that accepts ACH (or electronic) transfers.

 Fees and penalties